-Ordinarily, unusable soil that has been sullied by heavy metals or nuclear material is fixed through a process called remediation, which involves sowing designer chemicals into the earth that “eat up” the poisons.
+Remediation is the process of fixing ordinarily unusable soil sullied by heavy metals or nuclear material.
+It involves sowing designer chemicals into the earth that “eat up” the poisons.
 Think of it like using a magnet to collect tiny bits of metal floating in a glass of water.
 Remediation, however, doesn’t come cheap.
 It’s a billion-dollar industry.

-However, all of that can happen naturally—and much less expensively—through what’s known as phytoremediation (phyto- from the Greek for “plant”).
+However, all of that happens naturally—and much less expensively—through the process of phytoremediation (phyto- from the Greek for “plant”).
 In phytoremediation, the roots of plants like hemp or mustard, dig deep into contaminated soil and, through their natural growth process, suck up the harmful chemicals right alongside the beneficial nutrients that remain.
-These polluting elements are completely removed from the ground and stored within the growing plants—usually within the leaves, stems or stalks.
+These polluting elements completely leave the ground, and the plant stores them —usually within the leaves, stems or stalks.

 Phytoremediation with Hemp